 (Disclosure: This post contains affiliate links.
 You don’t pay anything extra if you buy something through them, but I’ll get a small referral bonus to help keep this blog running.
 This doesn’t influence my opinions.)

 There’s plenty of reviews about the Samsung Galaxy A7 out there, describing its various features, processor speed, build and storage.
 This isn’t one of them.
 Neither is it a comparison between phones or cameras.
 As a travel blogger, I’ve realized that pretty much the most important thing for me in a phone is the camera, and related stuff like storage space.
 So, this review is about those things.
 And while there are phones out there with better cameras, they’re also more expensive.

 Disclaimer: I’ve taken all photos (except ones of the phone itself) with the Samsung Galaxy A7.
-The only editing I’ve done is to crop them and add my logo.
-Note that the colours might look a little different if you’re reading this on a computer screen.
+The only editing I’ve done is to resize and crop them, and add my logo.
+Note that the colours might look a little different depending on whether you’re reading this on a computer screen or a phone.